nodana/nodana-cli/README.md

 # Nodana CLI

 This is the official CLI tool for [Nodana](https://nodana.io).
-With this package you can create [phoenixd](https://phoenix.acinq.co/server) Lightning nodes hosted on Nodana infrastructure.
-No personal details or credit cards required.
-Sats / min pricing.
+With this package you can spin up Bitcoin and Lightning infrastructure in the cloud without needing to worry about setting up and running your own servers.
+We currently support two software packages (phoenixd and fedimintd) with more to come.

 To get started, install the package globally;